byteplus-sdk/terraform-provider-bytepluscc/docs/index.md

 ### Static credentials

-Static credentials can be provided by adding an public_key and private_key in-line in the volcengine provider block:
+Static credentials can be provided by adding an public_key and private_key in-line in the byteplus provider block:

 > **Warning**:
 > Hard-coded credentials are not recommended in any Terraform configuration and risks secret leakage should this file ever be committed to a public version control system.